“To see a world in a grain of sand, And Heaven in a wild flower,

 Many people think that when Galileo turned his telescope to view that universe, that he challenged the doctrine that man’s faith and belief was at the centre of the cosmos.
 What was more important was, that he was challenging the method of reaching a judgement on what is knowledge and who or what should be the judge and arbiter to pronounce on what we may define as knowledge.

 His telescope suggested that man was on the edge of a vast cosmos, but in the Christian cave of belief world where ‘Truth’ was a doctrinal absolute this was an absurd suggestion.
-It was not however his heliocentric propositions, but rather his mathematics that expressed logical isometric ratios of interval into equations, that ultimately challenged such beliefs derived from scriptural interpretation.
+It was not however his heliocentric propositions, but rather his mathematics that expressed logical isometric ratios of interval into equations, that ultimately challenged such beliefs derived from scriptural interpretation and became the ‘Facts’ that are expressions of timeless relationship.

 Today, after Einstein, if we use a different more fluid way of thinking, we begin to see that even the space that Galileo looked through is not quite as we believed it to be.
 We can begin to think in terms of a world being existentially and continuously formed as the expression of dynamic ratios of interval becoming the patterns that we see as ‘Forms’.
 Such relations of ratio create the timeless logical expressions, that we call the ‘Laws of Physics’.

 We don’t ‘come into’ the world, for that is a normative nonsense.
 We ourselves arise from a universe, where we are as expressions of that universe becoming ‘Form’.
 This is an ancient way of thinking that by-passes belief because it logically expresses the fluid energy of the universe, rather than that of man.
-In such a way, we can be seen as a continuous expression of the ‘Grammar’, the Logos, sometimes called the ‘Tao,’ of a universe, of which, the genus man and his thought, beyond reason and belief, strives logically to reconnect .
+In such a way, the genus Man and and what we call ‘Thought’ can be seen as a continuous expression like that of any other vocal animal, of the ‘Grammar’, the Logos, sometimes called the ‘Tao,’ of a universe, of which, Man through ,theological Belief-Reason diconnects himself from the world.